trevor-vincent/DeepBlaze/README.md

 # DeepBlaze
 Deep learning using the C++ blaze HPC matrix library.
 Coming soon.
+Based off of MiniDNN and TinyDNN.